gloveboxes/prompt_flow_workshop/docs/workshop.md

 ## Prompt evaluations

 In this step you'll learn how to evaluate the effectiveness of the chat.
 The evaluation is done by running the chat against the original contoso-chat prompt flow and using the GPT-4 model to evaluate the chat and score how well it performs.
-There are a number of use cases for evals, including CI/CD, A/B testing, and model selection.
+There are several use cases for evals, including CI/CD, A/B testing, and model selection.

 1. You should run the **/eval/evaluate-chat-local.ipynb** notebook and review the use of gpt-4 to evaluate the effectiveness of the chat.
     - This notebook calls the `groundedness` Prompt Flow in the `eval` folder which calls GPT-4 to evaluate the context that was sent to the LLM and the response that was returned.